CS331-SoftwareEngineering/Continuous-Monitoring-And-Alert-Automation-System/actors.md

 The administrator manages and controls the entire system.
 They configure monitoring thresholds, manage users, view detailed system metrics, and handle alert policies and system settings.

-### Normal Users
+### Registered Users
-Normal users can view system health information and receive alerts.
+Registered users can view system health information and receive alerts.
 They monitor dashboards, check alerts, and view data based on the permissions granted by the admin.

+### Unregistered Users
+Represents users without system credentials who can view basic dashboard information and perform user registration to gain authorized access.

 ### Artificial Intelligence Models
 AI models analyze collected metrics and historical data.